Managing the Messaging Inbox

 2. Click the Messages tab

-3. You'll see a summary view with a Go to Messages button
+3. You'll see a card titled "Customer Messages" with a short description and a Go to Messages button

 4. Click the button to open the inbox filtered to show only that customer's conversations